visschersm/100-days-of-code/log.md

 ### DAY 14: Februari 5, 2021

 **Today's Progress**:Today I have followed along with a Microsoft Learn tutorial to teach myself a start of Azure Functions.
 In on of my personal projects I want to soon get started with those.
 I might try to build a Ray Tracer using the power of the cloud, but we will see when we get there.

+### DAY 15: Februari 6, 2021

+**Today's Progress**:For today I worked through a module dedicated to azure functions.
+It looks very promosing and I am looking forward to the possibilities.